MaximeL/web/README.md

 ### Run

-Run the following command to lauch the server with *NodeJs*:
+Run the following command to launch the server with *NodeJs*:
 Set environment variable : `NODE_ENV=development`
 `$ mongod`
 `$ cd server`
 `npm start`

 ### Tests

-//TODO
+Running the tests with mocha.
+Set environment variable : `NODE_ENV=test` and `PORT=3001`
+`npm start`
+Then, to execute the set of 51 tests, just run :
+`mocha test`